 And this is particularly challenging for those buyers who have less than 20% down because one can only go with a high-ratio purchase on properties that sell for $999,999 or less, which is challenging given the average sale price of a house in Toronto has just surpassed $1mil (‘Not For The Faint Of Heart’: Average Toronto Home Passes $1 Million Mark In February)

-Remember - a buyer who secures a house that is only just habitable still needs to have sufficient capital (or access to it) to do the necessary dwelling repairs, property maintenance, and replacement of major building components on an as-needed basis simply to stay warm and dry.
+Remember – a buyer who secures a house that is only just habitable still needs to have sufficient capital (or access to it) to do the necessary dwelling repairs, property maintenance, and replacement of major building components on an as-needed basis simply to stay warm and dry.
 So they have to earn an income that covers all their monthly housing expenses plus be able to save sufficiently to remedy issues.
-And ideally, they also can save sufficient funds to do improvements.
-However, if your income and debt ratio can sustain it, it's better to buy a house you can improve over time, than a condo in the sky - because of the potential for growth - both in how the property can adapt to your needs over time and in future value.
+And ideally, they also can save sufficient funds to do improvements

-So - back to our Symington listing.
-The home inspector report shares it has 4 years life expectancy on the roof of the house (the garage roof is new), 5 to 6 years remaining on the heating/cooling systems, a 100amp circuit breaker panel (connecting to the original knob and tube wiring which has to be replaced), copper plumbing (though the water line into the house is galvanized steel), and the lower level has signs of dampness with waterproofing remediation recommended.
-The house has some newer windows and some which will need to be replaced over time.
-Overall the interior presents well, and with a full washroom on each of the three levels, it lends itself to being converted into an income property (or income supplement) or a great family home.
-The spacious dwelling is structurally sound, as is the double car garage.
-Here's my post called Understanding The Six Essential Layers Of Property.
+So – back to our Symington listing.
+It has 4 years left on the roof of the house (the garage roof is new), 5 to 6 years left on the heating/cooling systems, a 100amp circuit breaker panel (but old knob and tube wiring which has to be replaced), copper plumbing (though the water line into the house is galvanized steel), and it’s structurally sound.

-A house that has deficiencies is still an intelligent purchase if it is well-situated and has good bones - because it’s upon this foundation from which a dwelling can evolve towards the next stage of its evolution.
-And, as houses in the lower end of the price point have demonstrated, their values continue to climb.
+It comes back to having those good bones- because it’s upon these bones that homes can evolve towards the next stage of their evolution.
+And, as homes in this price point have demonstrated, their values continue to climb.
 In some cases, they climb a great deal in a short period of time.
-Yes, real estate values have historically been cyclical; but the scarcity of this kind of product in this price point today ultimately represents an upside for homeowners tomorrow.
-The key is to buy, hold happily, and live for the long term, before selling.
+But, again, real estate values are cyclical; the scarcity of this kind of product in this price point today represents upside for homeowners tomorrow.

 (*Title Image courtesy of APK Pure, with thanks.)

-Here's a better look inside our listing, Spring Blooms Fresh Beginnings On Symington Avenue, offered for $799,000 and NOW SOLD!
+Here’s a better look inside our listing, Spring Blooms Fresh Beginnings On Symington Avenue, offered for $799,000!